LUXUO Recommends: The Best Spring Holiday Destinations To Visit In 2022

 Generally speaking, Spring, which takes place between early March and early June in the Northern Hemisphere, is a great time to travel.
 Shaking off the cold wintry shoulders of ice and sleet, hard brown buds start to quiver, waiting to bloom, in their branches while hibernating animals start stirring from their slumber.
 As the temperature warms up, expect to see life again as fields turn green, insects chirp between leaf litter and florals bloom.

-For the warmer season ahead, we have shortlisted some holiday destinations for your consideration as you gear up to tick off your travel bucket list for Spring.
+For the warmer season ahead, we have shortlisted some holiday destinations for your consideration.
+We’re talking about scenic destinations like the infamous hot springs in Seljavallalaug in Iceland or the cherry blossom trees in Japan.
 If you are looking to travel anytime soon, make sure to do your due diligence and check out where the VTLs are as well as each country’s prevailing entry requirements and their relevant quarantine rules.

 With its pleasant temperature, Spring is the perfect time to explore the Catalan capital on foot.
 The land of siesta is known for its eclectic selection of food haunts and nightlife.
 To embrace Spain in all of its energetic energy, head over to Barcelona where you get to visit the sunny beaches with glistening sand, savour some of the world’s best restaurants with imaginative cuisine — the likes of Michelin-starred favourites Cinc Sentits and Oria — as well as relish in the vibrant hubbub around inconspicuous markets, such as Mercat de Santa Caterina, a stone’s throw away from Cathedral of Holy Cross.